Geometric transitions and SYZ mirror symmetry: Abstract

 \section{Abstract}

-We prove that the punctured generalized conifolds and punctured orbifolded conifolds are mirror symmetric under the SYZ program with quantum corrections.
-This mathematically confirms the gauge-theoretic prediction by Aganagic--Karch--L\"ust--Miemiec, and also provides a supportive evidence to Morrison's conjecture that geometric transitions are reversed under mirror symmetry.
+We prove that generalized conifolds and orbifolded conifolds are mirror symmetric under the SYZ program with quantum corrections.
+Our work mathematically confirms the gauge-theoretic assertion of Aganagic--Karch--L\"ust--Miemiec, and also provides a supportive evidence to Morrison's conjecture that geometric transitions are reversed under mirror symmetry.